Sunny-Kr-019/My_Portfolio/README.md

 Bootstrap

 🎯 Features:
-Responsive design for all screen sizes
+Responsive design for all screen sizes,
-Skills section with icons and hover effects
+Skills section with icons and hover effects,
-Project cards with descriptions and images
+Project cards with descriptions and images,
-Modal popup for project details
+Modal popup for project details,
-Education and Contact sections
+Education and Contact sections,
-Downloadable CV button
+Downloadable CV button,
-Smooth scroll and basic animations
+Smooth scroll and basic animations.

 📌 Live Demo:
 [https://sunny-kr-019.netlify.app/]